iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 Note that our predefined tests only have the "config" key because they assume the other parameters will come from environment variables.

-## Available tests
+## Available tests and configurations
 #### Version 1.0.0
 * __test_residual_risk_over_risk_threshold__: shows if the current risk of a product exceed a risk threshold
   * RISK_THRESHOLD: number from 0 to 100.
-Default value is 50.
+    * Default value is 50.
 * __test_required_controls_not_implemented__: shows how many required controls are not implemented
   * PERCENTAGE: maximum percentage allowed until failure.
-Default value is 50.
+    * Default value is 50.
 * __test_standard_controls_not_implemented__: shows how many required controls related to a standard are not implemented
   * STANDARD_REF: standard reference value
   * PERCENTAGE: maximum percentage allowed until failure.
-Default value is 50.
+    * Default value is 50.
 * __test_high_risk_controls_not_implemented__: shows how many controls with high risk are not implemented
   * HIGH_RISK_VALUE: minimum value for a countermeasure to be of high risk.
-Default value is 75.
+    * Default value is 75.
   * PERCENTAGE: maximum percentage allowed until failure.
-Default value is 50.
+    * Default value is 50.

 Configurations available are:
 * __risk__: tests related with risk rating analysis